statim-ai/statim-ai-server/README.md

 A list of tasks yet to be implemented and the ones already implemented.

 ### TODO
+- Convert "model" to "model_id"
+- Make uniform use of Model ID name

 - Add support for errors while doing inference
-- Convert "model" to "model_id"

 - Add glossary to README: Handler, Model, Job, etc.
-- Add status message to job
+- Add REST requests to /docs
-- Updated logger format to add method to class name inside [...]
-- Add API Keys support
+- Add swagger
-- Add audit logging
+- Add input validation
+- Test saving sqlite file locally to keep state

 - Add start processing date
 - Add end processing date
+- Add API Keys support
-- Add swagger
+- Add audit logging to database
 - Add API to access images directly?
 - Send images on job endpoint?
 - Add limit and offset to job entpoint
-- Save sqlite file locally to keep state
-- Add input validation
 - Add arch image to README
-- Add REST requests to /docs
 - Improve the model download to avoid copying extra files (this avoids extra model downloads when no other file changes are made)
-- Make uniform use of Model ID name
-- Tests
 - Add docker-compose support
 - Init vs start syntaxt
 - Add multi-stage support to Dockerfile?
 - Disable outgoing connections on the container
-- Use docker squash?
-- Generate docker image with version from poetry
+- Add status message to job
+- Updated logger format to add method to class name inside [...]

 ### DONE
 - Create statim-ai-server repo